The pros and cons of each business structure

 Further reading: Sole Props vs. LLCs (Main Differences)

 How to transition a sole proprietorship to an LLC

-When you’re ready to go through the process, tack this checklist up on your wall, and systematically work through each of the steps on the list.
+When you’re ready to go through the process, use this checklist to work through each step.

 Step 1: Consider professional assistance

-Establishing an LLC is comprised of many moving parts, so you may want to get some assistance.
+There are many moving parts required to establish an LLC, so you may want to get some assistance.
 If you do want help, there are online legal services you can sign up for, or you can hire an attorney.
 An online service will guide you through the setup process, and it’s the less expensive option.
 Alternatively, hiring an attorney will give you more specialized assistance, but it will cost you.